ansonl/ansonl.github.io/_posts/2021-03-02-ms-teams-deauth-bug.md

 ---
 published: true
-title: iOS Microsoft Teams Client 'Dodge Deauth & Make Voice Calls' Bug
+title: iOS Microsoft Teams Client 'Quick Fingers' Bug
 excerpt: >
   Protected data can be viewed and calls can be joined in the iOS Microsoft Teams client after the organization mandated login expiration has passed.
 This